 Create an Experience

 Our homes provide a safe haven, but after a while the same ol’ thing bores even the most patient person.
 Set up an obstacle course in your backyard (or even in the living room, if you’re up to it.).
 Create a spa in your bathroom.
 Have a soda taste test.
 Build a library complete with a shelving and cataloging system.
+Or, I don’t know, clean out the fridge!

 Explore Your Own Backyard or a Park